fatma-Elzeny/Speedometer-with-Java-/README.md

 # JavaFX GPS Speedometer Dashboard (Raspberry Pi Edition)

 ## 📌 Project Overview
 This project is a **JavaFX-based Speedometer Dashboard** designed to run on a **Raspberry Pi with Raspbian OS**.
-It connects to a **UART-based GPS module** (e.g., NEO-7M) via `/dev/ttyS0` to display real-time **speed**, **latitude**, and **longitude**.
+It connects to a **UART-based GPS module** (e.g., NEO-7M) via to display real-time **speed**, **latitude**, and **longitude**.
+Developed as part of our 9-month Embedded Systems training at ITI, it showcases a blend of hardware and software for vehicle dashboards or GPS tracking.
 Key features include:

 - A dynamic speedometer gauge powered by the **Medusa library**.
-- Live GPS coordinate labels.
+- Live GPS coordinates and map visualization.
-- Audio and pop-up alerts when speed exceeds **120 km/h**.
+- Audio, pop-up, and disconnect alerts for safety.
-- Remote monitoring capability via **VNC**.
+- Remote monitoring via **VNC**.

-The application is built for simplicity and efficiency, making it suitable for vehicle speed monitoring or outdoor GPS tracking on a Raspberry Pi.
+The application is optimized for simplicity and efficiency on the Raspberry Pi.

 ---

 ## 🚀 Features
 - 📡 **Real-time GPS Data**: Reads latitude, longitude, and speed from a GPS module using NMEA `$GPRMC` sentences.
-- 🚗 **Live Speed Monitoring**: Displays speed in km/h on a customizable speedometer gauge.
+- 🚗 **Live Speed Monitoring**: Displays speed in km/h on a customizable speedometer gauge (0-160 km/h, green: 0-50, yellow: 50-100, red: 100-160).
+- 🗺 **Live Map Display**: Shows GPS coordinates on a web view map with a moving pin for real-time location tracking.
-- ⚠ **Over-Speed Alerts**: Triggers an audio alarm and a pop-up warning when speed exceeds 120 km/h.
+- ⚠ **Over-Speed Alerts**: Triggers an audio alarm and pop-up warning when speed exceeds 120 km/h.
+- 🔌 **Disconnect Alerts**: Shows a pop-up if the GPS module is unplugged (e.g., TX wire removed).
 - 🖥 **Raspberry Pi Compatible**: Runs on Raspbian with VNC for remote GUI access.

 ---

 ## 🔍 Main Implementation Points
 - **UART GPS Parsing**: Processes `$GPRMC` NMEA frames to extract speed and coordinates.
-- **Real-time UI Updates**: Updates the speedometer and labels every 2 seconds using a background thread.
+- **Real-time UI Updates**: Updates the speedometer, labels, and map every 2 seconds using a background thread.
-- **Custom Gauge**: Uses Medusa’s `Gauge` for a visually appealing speedometer with colored sections (green: 0-50, yellow: 50-100, red: 100-160).
+- **Custom Gauge**: Uses Medusa’s `Gauge` for a visually appealing speedometer with colored sections and a red needle.
+- **Web View Map**: Integrates a `WebView` to display a live map with a moving pin based on GPS coordinates.
-- **Alert System**: Combines audio playback (`alert.wav`) and a JavaFX `Alert` dialog for over-speed warnings.
+- **Alert System**: Combines audio playback (`alert.wav`), JavaFX `Alert` dialogs for over-speed, and pop-ups for GPS disconnects.
-- **Clean Shutdown**: Properly closes UART connections and stops audio on app exit.
+- **Clean Shutdown**: Closes UART connections, stops audio, and halts map updates on app exit.

 ---